 During a girl’s day out the wives of three wealthy businessmen are kidnapped and held in a remote lighthouse for a $3 million ransom.
 The men have 36 hours to come up with the money, and against instructions, call in the police.

 Snatched is an excellent suspenseful yarn from director Sutton Roley.
 He knows how to frame a good visual thriller as seen in his other tele-fright films Sweet, Sweet Rachel 1971 starring Stefanie Powers and Satan’s Triangle 1975.
-Some of the inventive touches are using the set surrounding the old lighthouse location and the final climax filmed in an industrial setting add to the interesting atmosphere and clever & gripping camera work by Leonard J. South.
-(Hang ‘Em High 1968, Frenzy 1972, Home for the Holidays tv movie 1972, A Cold Night’s Death tv movie 1973, Night Gallery 1971-1973, Scream, Pretty Peggy tv movie 1973, Family Plot 1976.)
+Some of the inventive touches are using the set surrounding the old lighthouse location and the final climax filmed in an industrial setting adding to the interesting atmosphere and clever & gripping camera work by Leonard J. South.
+(Hang ‘Em High 1968, Frenzy 1972, Home for the Holidays TV movie 1972, A Cold Night’s Death TV movie 1973, Night Gallery 1971-1973, Scream, Pretty Peggy TV movie 1973, Family Plot 1976.)

-The tension builds nicely throughout to the final scenes that feature a hectic footrace from phone booth to phone booth for the drop instructions, remember the psychotic punk who had Dirty Harry Callahan running all around San Fransisco,and Starsky and Hutch’s episode The Psychic.
+The tension builds nicely throughout the final scenes that feature a hectic footrace from phone booth to phone booth for the drop instructions, remember the psychotic punk who had Dirty Harry Callahan running all around San Fransisco, and Starsky and Hutch’s episode The Psychic.

-Barbara Parkins came into prominence with her role as Betty Anderson Cord in Peyton Place 1964-1969, and of course her role as Anne Welles in Valley of the Dolls 1967.
+Barbara Parkins came into prominence with her role as Betty Anderson Cord in Peyton Place 1964-1969 and of course her role as Anne Welles in Valley of the Dolls 1967.
 Parkins was nominated for an Emmy.
-One of my favorite roles is that of seductress Roxanne Delancey in Fred Mustard Stewarts’ story adapted to film by prolific directed by Paul Wendkos, The Mephisto Waltz 1971.
-Barbara Parkins starred in another tele-fright alongside Barbara Stanwyck in a made for tv movie called A Taste of Evil 1971 Her other films include An Ideal Place to Kill 1971 by director Rene Clement and she appeared in Playboy several time. oh boy… She is still one of the most stunning women I have ever seen still going strong in her 70s!
-Love you Barbara Parkins…
+One of my favorite roles is that of seductress Roxanne Delancey in Fred Mustard Stewart’s story adapted to film by prolific directed by Paul Wendkos, The Mephisto Waltz 1971.
+Barbara Parkins starred in another tele-fright alongside Barbara Stanwyck in a made-for-tv movie called A Taste of Evil 1971 Her other films include An Ideal Place to Kill 1971 by director Rene Clement and she appeared in Playboy several times. oh boy… She is still one of the most stunning women I have ever seen still going strong in her 70s!
+Love you, Barbara Parkins…

-John Saxon made his screen debut in the mid 1950s and he appeared on the television series The Bold Ones 1969 – The New Doctors in the late 60s and he is remembered for the science fiction tele-films that failed to gain a series Planet Earth 1974 and Strange New World 1975.
-For fans of horror and science fiction genre movies Saxon is revered for his many roles in horror, action and exploitation films from Mario Bava’s The Girl Who Knew Too Much 1963, The Night Caller from Outer Space 1965 Curtis Harrington’s Queen of Blood 1966 , Enter the Dragon with Bruce Lee, Black Christmas 1974, Blazing Magnums aka Shadows in an Empty Room 1976, The Bees 1978 Dario Argento’s Tenebre and A Nightmare on Elm Street 1984.
+John Saxon made his screen debut in the mid-1950s and he appeared on the television series The Bold Ones 1969 – The New Doctors in the late 60s he is remembered for the science fiction telefilms that failed to gain a series Planet Earth 1974 and Strange New World 1975.
+For fans of horror and science fiction genre movies Saxon is revered for his many roles in horror, action, and exploitation films from Mario Bava’s The Girl Who Knew Too Much 1963, The Night Caller from Outer Space 1965 Curtis Harrington’s Queen of Blood 1966, Enter the Dragon with Bruce Lee, Black Christmas 1974, Blazing Magnums aka Shadows in an Empty Room 1976, The Bees 1978 Dario Argento’s Tenebre and A Nightmare on Elm Street 1984.

 🎃 Hope you’ve enjoyed this selection of tele-frights from 1973!
 Wishing you and yours a very Happy Halloween until next time, Your everlovin’ Joey saying it’s been a thrill running briskly down memory lane even if that lane is rife with devil imps and night stranglers nipping at your feet!